 The Smush Image Compression WordPress plugin ensures that your images still look really good and quality, so that way when someone looks at them they don’t look all pixelated and fuzzy, they still look really sharp, but this decreases the size of the image in which I’m talking about the server size, right, that hard drive space that it’s taking up, so when people ping your site it loads much faster.

 I’ve seen this time and time again, someone gets hacked and they figure it out after a week or two, their rankings tank, they fixed it, and they don’t recover in 30 days.
-Eventually they recover, sometimes it takes two months, sometimes three months, if they’re lucky it happens quickly.
+Eventually, they recover, sometimes it takes two months, sometimes three months, if they’re lucky it happens quickly.
 And they’re like, “Hey, my business is in the shutter.
 “I’m losing a lot of money all “because of this one silly thing.”
 Make sure you don’t get hacked.

 This helps with mobile users.
-Look, if you want to rank really high you want to get in on Google News, you want to make sure that your site has the AMP framework.
+Look, if you want to rank really high you want to get in on Google News, and you want to make sure that your site has the AMP framework.

-In other words, your tech space articles loads really fast, Google just posts it on their end, they’re leveraging their own framework, and by leveraging the AMP framework I didn’t really get much more mobile traffic, but other countries where mobile devices and infrastructure isn’t as good, such as Brazil, I saw a huge increase in mobile traffic by just leveraging this plugin.
+In other words, your tech space articles load really fast, Google just posts it on their end, they’re leveraging their own framework, and by leveraging the AMP framework I didn’t really get much more mobile traffic, but in other countries where mobile devices and infrastructure isn’t as good, such as Brazil, I saw a huge increase in mobile traffic by just leveraging this plugin.

 When you use images on your site, even when you compress them, it still takes time for that web page to load.
 You want to make it where those images load as people scroll, that way you’re not just loading up all these images on a page and it takes forever for that web page to load when people haven’t even started reading the content and scrolling.
 That’s why I like Lazy Load.